Outdoor Science Education Program

 • Ages: 5–18 years old

-• Schedule: 6-week afterschool program in spring that runs once each week from March to April; summer programs are divided into weeklong summer camps
+• Schedule: Spring 6-week afterschool program at SNARL that runs once each week from March to April; sessions run in 6-week blocks

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.